Featured Presentation Overview

 Presentation Description

-The primary reason homosexuality is debated with such intensity today is the deeply held and often sincere belief that the Bible condemns it.
-While many hold this view with conviction, the question remains: have the relevant biblical texts been read responsibly and in context?
+The primary reason homosexuality is debated with such intensity today is the deeply held—and often sincere—belief that the Bible condemns it.
+While many hold this view with conviction, the question remains: have the relevant biblical texts been read responsibly and in their historical, cultural and textual context?

 This presentation addresses that question directly.
-It examines the passages most often cited in this debate by exploring what they meant in their original context to those who first heard them.
+It examines the passages most often cited in this debate by exploring what they meant to those who first heard them in their original context.

 Grounded in Scripture and informed by respected scholarship, it moves beyond familiar arguments to reconsider whether commonly held conclusions are warranted.